-Explanatory Note: This Appendix A contains a copy of the Destination XL Group, Inc. 2016 Incentive Compensation Plan as proposed to be amended by Proposal 3 included in this Proxy Statement to which this Appendix A is attached (proposed additions are shown in bold and as double-underlined text and proposed deletions are shown in bold and as strike-throughs).
+Explanatory Note: This Appendix A contains a copy of the Destination XL Group, Inc. 2016 Incentive Compensation Plan as proposed to be amended by Proposal 4 included in this Proxy Statement to which this Appendix B is attached (proposed additions are shown in bold and as double-underlined text and proposed deletions are shown in bold and as strike-throughs).
+If a reverse stock split is effected, the shares authorized, available and outstanding under the 2016 Incentive Compensation Plan will be reduced proportionately based on the ratio of the reverse stock split.

-DESTINATION XL GROUP, INC.

-2016 INCENTIVE COMPENSATION PLAN

-(AS AMENDED AND RESTATED EFFECTIVE , 2019)
+DESTINATION XL GROUP, INC. 2016 INCENTIVE COMPENSATION PLAN (AS AMENDED AND RESTATED EFFECTIVE , 2020)

-DESTINATION XL GROUP, INC. 2016 INCENTIVE COMPENSATION PLAN, AS AMENDED AND RESTATED , 2019
+DESTINATION XL GROUP, INC. 2016 INCENTIVE COMPENSATION PLAN, AS AMENDED AND RESTATED , 2020

-1. Purpose A-1

-2. Definitions A-1
+1. 2.
+3 Purpose Definitions Administration B-1 B-1 B-5

-3. Administration A-4

-4. Shares Subject to Plan A-5
+4. Shares Subject to Plan B-5

-5. Eligibility; Per-Participation Limitations A-6

-6. Award Vesting Limitations A-6
+5. 6.
+B-6 B-6

-7. Specific Terms of Awards A-6
+7. Specific Terms of Awards B-7

-8. Certain Provisions Applicable to Awards A-10

-9. Code Section 162(m) Provisions A-12
+8. 9.
+B-10 B-12

-10. Change in Control A-12
+.
+Change in Control B-13

-11. General Provisions A-14
+11 .
+General Provisions B-14

-DESTINATION XL GROUP, INC. 2016 INCENTIVE COMPENSATION PLAN
+DESTINATION XL GROUP, INC. 2016 INCENTIVE COMPENSATION PLAN, AS AMENDED AND RESTATED